-We had a bucket list of things to do in Miami – lunch in Little Havana, cruise around South Beach, swim at the beach – in a short time span of 24 hours.
+We had a bucket list of things to do in Miami with kids – lunch in Little Havana, cruise around South Beach, swim at the beach – but in a short time span of 24 hours it was not all possible!

-We’d just checked into the Mayfair Hotel & Spa, our boutique hotel in Coconut Grove where we were staying as guests of Carnival Cruise Lines before our Caribbean cruise, and pulled up the map.
+We’d just checked into the Mayfair Hotel & Spa, our boutique hotel in Coconut Grove where we were staying as guests of Carnival Cruise Lines before our 6 day Western Caribbean cruise, and pulled up the map.

 South Beach and Little Havana were both a 20 minute Uber ride away.
 Visions of the day unfolding in drama caused me discomfort.
 I did a quick search on things to do in Coconut Grove, Miami.